openmrs/openmrs-standalone/readme.txt

 NOTE: Using Maven Package will generate the executable jar file in the target folder.
-      By Monday i will be done with the maven instructions.
-(How to run using maven)
+      How to run directly from eclipse using maven is not yet done.